Alfresco/docs-alfresco/process-automation/latest/model/connectors/content.md

 ## Create a Content service task

-Content services are stored separately in the palette from other connectors.
+Content services are stored separately in the palette from other services.
 To create a Content service:

 1. Sign into the Modeling Application and open a project and process.

 2. Click the Alfresco logo in the tool palette and select the content action.

-3. The option to use an existing instance of the connector or create a new one will display.

-    * **Create a new instance** if it is the first time using the Content service within the project and give it a name.

-    * Select an existing instance if the Content service has already been used within the project.

-4. Drag the action onto the diagram canvas and fill in the properties.
+3. Drag the action onto the diagram canvas and fill in the properties.

 > **Note**: The Content service does not have any [configuration parameters]({% link process-automation/latest/model/connectors/index.md %}#configuration-parameters) as it connects directly to the Content Services repository.
-This means that only a single instance of the connector is required per project.
+This means that only a single instance of the service is required per project.

 ## Properties